folio-labs/folio-order-import-tool/README.md

   - Better handling of special characters
   - Handles multiple records in a file
   - Validates each record in the file

+* 9-23-2020
+  - Removed the check for enough money in the budget
+  - Fixed where the electronic indicator is initialized (needed to be per record)